finos/tracdap/README.md

 *A next-generation data and analytics platform for use in highly regulated environments*

-The TRAC platform offers dramatic improvements in performance, insight, flexibility and control compared to conventional analytics platforms.
-By redefining the boundary between business and technology, modellers and business users are given easy access to modern, open source tools that can execute at scale, while technology integrations and operational concerns are cleanly separated and consolidated across use cases.
+TRAC brings a step change in performance, insight, flexibility and control compared to conventional analytics platforms.
+By redrawing the boundary between business and technology, modellers and business users are given easy access to modern, open source tools that can execute at scale, while technology integrations and operational concerns are cleanly separated and consolidated across use cases.

-TRAC is designed to work in complex environments with ever-changing regulation.
 At the core of a platform, a flexible metadata model allows data and models to be catalogued, plugged together and shared across the business.
-Using a simple model of immutability it remembers every action that happens on the platform, guaranteeing total repeatability, audit and control (TRAC).
+Using the principal of immutability, TRAC allows new data structures and model pipelines to be created, updated and executed at any time without change risk to production workflows, guaranteeing total repeatability, audit and control (TRAC).

 ## Development Status